Horse Racing: From Paddock to Winner's Circle

 After one or two circuits of the walking ring, the horses head to the track for the parade to the post.
 Like all athletes, horses must warm up.
-They walk or trot alongside escort ponies (so-called regardless of size) in the post parade and then jog to the starting gate.
+They walk or trot alongside escort ponies (so-called regardless of size or breed) in the post parade and then jog to the starting gate.

 Players can pick up clues by watching horses in the paddock and post parade.
 Is a horse alert and eager? sluggish? nervous?
 As bets are made, each horse's odds appear on the tote board in the infield and on monitors in the grandstand.
 Odds are a proportional measure of how much money has been bet on each horse and a guide to the payoffs

 .
 The lower the odds, the more money has been bet on a horse, and the lower the payoff will be.
 Wagering stops the instant the gate opens.

 Pulled into place by a tractor, the gate lines up the horses in narrow stalls, each with a door held closed by magnets.
 The gate crew leads the horses into the gate and helps keep them calm as they wait for the start.
 The starter stands nearby, and when all horses are still and ready to run, he hits a button that cuts the electric circuit controlling the magnets.
 The doors spring open . . .

 Horses have different running styles.
 Some like to lead right away and are called frontrunners or pacesetters.
 Others do best if they wait, or rate, just behind the leader and then try to take the lead in the homestretch, the last furlong of the race.
 Still others are closers; they like to come from far back and make one big run at the end.